patbeagan1/brickkit-android/README.md

 |----------|:-------------:|
 | createBricks |  Allows to constitute the different types of 'bricks' to the View.
 | addBehaviors |  Adds complex layout interactions to the View.
-| orientation |   Allows the 'bricks' displayed at two orientations (GridLayoutManager.VERTICAL/GridLayoutManager.HORIZONTAL)
+| orientation |   Defines the orientations in which the 'bricks' are layed out (GridLayoutManager.VERTICAL/GridLayoutManager.HORIZONTAL)
-| reverse |  While reverse is false, the bricks will be added from the top of screen, otherwise it will be added from the bottom.
+| reverse |  If false, the bricks will be added from the top of screen, otherwise it will be added from the bottom.

 ### Bricks with different spans